Quality nonprofit interim executive leadership is key to any organization’s success.

 “Interim leaders provide a set of experienced eyes taking a fresh look at what is really going on and providing solutions and options for moving forward,” Crawford said.
 “One of the greatest benefits of having an experienced interim leader join an organization is the opportunity to break out of unproductive or even counterproductive modes of thinking and operating and reenergizing the entire organization with a new, improved dynamic.”

 Bringing new energy into an organization is always a good thing.
-When a new, motivated person is engaged in a leadership role, his or she able to bring a breadth of experience and novel solutions to issues and offer processes that have yielded excellent results for other organizations.
+When a new, motivated person is engaged in a leadership role, they are able to bring a breadth of experience and novel solutions to issues and offer processes that have yielded excellent results for other organizations.

 – They are agents of change